 While condomless anal sex is often used as a proxy for the risk of acquiring HIV or another STI, the findings of some studies tend to show some limitation of this proxy.
 For example, Moeller et al. found an association between syndemic conditions and condomless anal sex but not with HIV diagnosis (Moeller et al., n.d.).
 A similar pattern was found in a longitudinal study that found an association between syndemic conditions and sexual risk behaviors but not with HIV or STI incidence (Mustanski et al., 2017).
 On the other hand, some authors found an association between syndemic conditions and HIV but not with condom use (Chuang et al., 2018).

 Alcohol misuse was inconsistently linked to risk taking.
 Card et al found no association between the AUDIT score and sexual risk behaviors (Card et al., 2018) while another study using latent class analysis found that the class with alcohol misuse had a lower level of risk behaviors (Scheer et al., 2021).
-Nonetheless, alcohol misuse was found to be associated with PrEP nonadherence (Shuper et al., 2020).
+Nonetheless, alcohol misuse was found to be associated with PrEP non-adherence (Shuper et al., 2020).

 In a longitudinal study (Mustanski et al., 2017) Black MSM were found to have the highest HIV incidence while having a lower burden of syndemic condition than White MSM, raising the question of the need to focus on syndemic conditions specific to Black MSM.

 Finally, social was shown to moderate the effect of syndemic conditions on viral load, providing a significant protective effect (Friedman et al., 2016).
-Moreover, a paper using Latent Transition Analysis to evaluate the impact of syndemic condition on substance use showed that Black MSM with more social support had higher odds of staying in the low-risk class or transitioning from the high risk class to the low-risk class (Turpin et al., 2020).
+Moreover, a paper using Latent Transition Analysis to evaluate the impact of syndemic conditions on substance use showed that Black MSM with more social support were more likely to stay in the low-risk class or transitioning from the high risk class to the low-risk class (Turpin et al., 2020).
 However, Chakrapani et al. found no moderation of social support on the relationship between syndemic conditions and risk taking (Chakrapani et al., 2017).

 Discussion